marzieh-bioinfo/Genom-Analysis/README.md

 ## Repository structure
 - `code/` – scripts and pipelines used in the analysis
-- `author/` – author / project-related information
+- `author/` – project-related information and notes
-- `out/` – selected output files and results (no raw data)
+- `out/` – selected output files and summary results (no raw data)

 ## Status
-This project is part of my Bioinformatics MSc work and will be updated as I refine the analysis.
+This project is part of my Bioinformatics MSc work and will be updated as I refine the analysis and documentation.